Friday, May 1, 2026

 cdr master plan

-We need carbon dioxide removal (CDR) strategies to keep temperatures from breaching the limits contained in the Paris Agreement (2 degrees Celsius above preindustrial norms).
+We need a carbon removal portfolio (CRP)* to keep temperatures from breaching the limits contained in the Paris Agreement (2 degrees Celsius above preindustrial norms).
 Even if we were to stop emitting carbon into the atmosphere today we would still need to siphon carbon out of the atmosphere to keep global average temperatures from surpassing the upper threshold temperature limits.
-Given the scope of the required drawdown, we will need to deploy a full range of CDR strategies that include established technologies as well as innovative approaches.
+Given the scope of the required drawdown, we will need to deploy a full range of carbon removal strategies that include established technologies as well as innovative approaches.
 We must simultaneously explore new research directions.

-An assessment of CDR technologies (NCS, DACCS, CCS, CCU), and companies leading carbon capture efforts suggests that these approaches are viable, scalable and cost-effective.
+An assessment of CRP technologies (NCS, DACCS, CCS, CCU), and companies leading carbon capture efforts suggests that these approaches are viable, scalable, and cost-effective.
 However, many of these technologies have not been field-tested and none have been deployed at anywhere near the required scale.
-We need to do a side-by-side comparison of various CDR approaches that incorporate energy and land usage alongside comparative assessments of viability, scalability and cost.
-We need to examine the factors that contribute to and detract from the deployment of CDR technologies (see table 1).
+We need to do a side-by-side comparison of various CRP approaches that incorporate energy and land usage alongside comparative assessments of viability, scalability, and cost.
+We need to examine the factors that contribute to and detract from the deployment of carbon technologies (see Table 1).

 Keeping temperatures within acceptable limits will involve a patchwork of different technologies and approaches.
 We cannot afford to be distracted by economics that prioritizes profit over negative emission technologies.
-The deployment of CDR technologies does not replace the need for aggressive GHG mitigation efforts.
-We need both wide-ranging mitigation and the deployment of multiple different CDR technologies.
-We need to fit different CDR approaches into differing contexts to maximize judicious use of local environments without compromising such things as essential agriculture.
+The deployment of carbon technologies does not replace the need for aggressive GHG mitigation efforts.
+We need both wide-ranging mitigation and the deployment of multiple different carbon technologies.
+We need to fit different CRP approaches into differing contexts to maximize the judicious use of local environments without compromising such things as essential agriculture.

 Carbon capture research has benefited from the fossil fuel industry.
 While these partnerships have advanced our understanding of technological approaches to reducing source emissions, they should in no way be interpreted as a justification for the continued exploitation and burning of fossil fuels.
 There is no hope of keeping temperatures within the upper threshold limits without eradicating fossil fuel use.

 The scope of the challenge is daunting and the window of opportunity to act is limited.
 So we must assess these technologies from the perspective of the speed of scalability to ensure that we do not overshoot the upper-temperature limits.
 We would also benefit from the development of standardized quantitative metrics that could help provide additional comparative clarity.
-CDR is the next frontier of climate action that could help us to avoid a catastrophe.
+CRP is the next frontier of climate action that could help us to avoid a catastrophe.
 However, if we are to have a chance of keeping temperatures within acceptable limits we need to act soon.
-More research will expedite the deployment of CDR technologies and make the deployment maximally efficient.
-To ensure that the suite of CDR technologies is able to work together without further compromising biodiversity loss is a complex jigsaw puzzle that requires a master plan.
+More research will expedite the deployment of carbon technologies and make the deployment maximally efficient.
+Ensuring that the suite of carbon technologies can work together without further compromising biodiversity loss is a complex jigsaw puzzle that requires a master plan.

-For references go to CDR Resources.
-See also Glossary of Terminology Related to CDR.
+For references go to CRP Resources.
+See also Glossary of Terminology Related to CRP.

 Related